How are Conservation Easements preserved?

 But I donated the easement, so I won't violate it.
 Why would you still need to monitor?

 Most violations occur after the property has been transferred to new owners who are not familiar with the terms of the easement or lack your conservation ethic.
 By consistently conducting stewardship visits over time, we are better able to identify major changes and violations when they occur.
 It is important to document the condition of the property at regular intervals no matter if the property isin the care of the original or subsequent owners.

 Monitoring activities can cost between $100 to $500 per year per easement, depending on easement complexity, the property's location and size, and whether volunteers or staff visit.
 If violations are found, or if landowners seek to exercise rights reserved by the easement, then significant additional staff time may be required.
 Through the years, each easement may require as much as $10,000 to $15,000 for stewardship, and significantly more if legal action is required.
 We are fortunate to be able to call on the Office of the Assistant Attorney General at the Maryland Department of Natural Resources for legal advice, document review, and in extreme circumstances, litigation to enforce easements and ensure the protection of conservation values of the easement property.
 Landowners may donate to the Maryland Environmental Trust's Stewardship Fund.

 Why do we need Financial Support?

-MET is responsible for ensuring that the terms of conservation easements are upheld by current and future landowners.
+We are responsible for ensuring that the terms of conservation easements are upheld by current and future landowners.
 Our preserved properties are unique and special.
-MET works with landowners to make sure that they remain this way.
+We work with landowners to make sure that they remain this way.